-As we noted earlier, Mathematica comes with a standard function, Random[] that enables us to generate random numbers that are uniform.
+As we noted earlier, Mathematica comes with a standard function, Random[] that enables us to generate random numbers that are uniformly distributed.
 With the appropriate argument, we can also define Poisson, Normal, and other kinds of random numbers.
-(There are some other possible distributions in the packages too, like the ChiSquareDistribution).
+(There are other distributions in the packages too, like the ChiSquareDistribution).